jessbudd/portfolio-site/src/site/posts/hiding-content-accessibly.md

 </code>
 </pre>

-The difference between ```display: none``` and ```visibility: hidden``` is that hidden elements is not removed from the document flow, so will retain it's physical space on the page.
+The difference between ```display: none;``` and ```visibility: hidden;``` is that hidden elements are not removed from the document flow, so will retain its physical space on the page.

-A common mistake when hiding content is to use ```opacity: 0``` when the intention is for the content to be hidden for everyone.
-Although this styling makes the content invisible visually, the element is still announced by screen readers and potentially focusable by the keyboard.
+A common mistake when hiding content is to use ```opacity: 0;``` when the intention is for the content to be hidden for everyone.
+Although this styling makes the content invisible visually, the content is still announced by screen readers and potentially focusable by the keyboard.

 ## Hiding content visually